travis-ci/docs-travis-ci-com/user/languages/scala.md

 ## Specifying Scala versions

-Thanks to sbt ability to perform actions against multiple Scala versions, it is possible to test your projects against different Scala versions.
-To specify Scala versions you want your project to be tested against, use the `scala` key, for example:
+To specify Scala versions in your build:

 ```yaml
 language: scala